-Attend to life with more Ease, Clarity, and Confidence.
+Embody more Ease, Clarity, and Confidence.

 Body Awareness: A Core Somatic Intervention in Therapy

-Being mindful to the body’s wisdom requires tracking the inner landscape; from whole emotional shifts to more subtle feelings, sensations, movement impulses, variations of temperature, tingling, pulsating, trembling, etc…Through this body-based mindfulness approach to somatic therapy, habitually stuck patterns of stress accumulation are able to be noticed and processed through to completion.
+Being mindful of the body’s wisdom requires tracking the inner landscape; from whole emotional shifts to more subtle sensations, movement impulses, variations of temperature, tingling, pulsating, or trembling.
+Through this body-based mindfulness approach to somatic therapy, habitually stuck patterns of stress accumulation are able to be noticed and processed through to completion.

 Copyright © 2011 somaticsupport.com